hmattinson/Dissertation_Excello/Dissertation/Section Drafts/Extra features implemented.md

 Manhattan

+### Nested instructions with repeats

+*Can be hard to parse what's going on in the turtle instruction if there is lots of letters and numbers.
+Instruction can also get quite long. - also solved by removing dynamics from turtle instructions.* *Repeating subsections would require repetition.*

 ### Continuous dynamics

 *Dynamic marking less intuitive + more limiting for just thinking in terms of how loud / quiet.*